-Resources to help design your programme OSCE train OSCE facilitators network NMC nursing exam blueprints - set - programme facilitators the trainer out the skills and and clinical managers come - training together to share good procedures courses are the overseas provided by practice.
-To join the group, candidate needs to the OSCE test contact know and be able Fiona.Keeling@wsht.nhs.uk, centres. network secretariat. to demonstrate.
+Resources to help design your programme

+NMC nursing exam blueprints - set out the skills and procedures the overseas candidate needs to know and be able to demonstrate.

+OSCE train the trainer

+- training courses are provided by the OSCE test centres.

+OSCE facilitators network

+- programme facilitators and clinical managers come together to share good practice.
+To join the group, contact

+Fiona.Keeling@wsht.nhs.uk, network secretariat.

 - The preparation programme should fully prepare the candidate for the OSCE and for employment as a band 5 registered nurse. - The preparation programme should combine theory and practice within the classroom environment.
-Where possible, it should be supported by overseas nurses who have previously been through the OSCE process. - Ensure candidates have plenty of time to practice their skills prior to taking the OSCE examination. - ✓ Informal assessment should take place throughout the preparation programme and a formal mock OSCE should be undertaken at least three weeks before the OSCE date to make sure the candidate is ready for the examination. - Individual feedback should be provided to candidates to ensure continuous learning. - Study days should be offered as protected learning time and where candidates are working clinically during the preparation period, this should be incorporated into their shift allocation. - Ensure the programme helps candidates to build up their confidence and ability to verbalise their knowledge. - Pastoral support pre-and post-OSCE is essential.
+Where possible, it should be supported by overseas nurses who have previously been through the OSCE process. - Ensure candidates have plenty of time to practice their skills prior to taking the OSCE examination. - Informal assessment should take place throughout the preparation programme and a formal mock OSCE should be undertaken at least three weeks before the OSCE date to make sure the candidate is ready for the examination. - Individual feedback should be provided to candidates to ensure continuous learning. - Study days should be offered as protected learning time and where candidates are working clinically during the preparation period, this should be incorporated into their shift allocation. - Ensure the programme helps candidates to build up their confidence and ability to verbalise their knowledge. - Pastoral support pre-and post-OSCE is essential.
 Stress levels may run high and candidates may need support to manage nerves or emotions. - Consider creating a dedicated peer support group for the preparation period. - It is important to recognise that the candidate is already qualified in their home country, so previous experience and education must be recognised.